opentdf/backend/README-keycloak-idp.md

 # OpenTDF + Keycloak Identity Provider Integration

-Keycloak is our Identity Provider (IdP), and integrating it into Virtru's technology requires the following components:
+Keycloak is our Identity Provider (IdP), and integrating it into OpenTDF's technology requires the following components:

 - `claims`: A web service that provides Claims Objects to the OpenTDF Keycloak Protocol Mapper.
-- `keycloak-protocol-mapper`: Virtru's Keycloak Protocol Mapper.
+- `keycloak-protocol-mapper`: OpenTDF's Keycloak Protocol Mapper.
   This is a customized Keycloak image that makes a web service call to `claims` to fetch the authorization (authZ) information with the authenticated client and return it inside the signed JWT.